-We focus on giving you two sets of skills: the ability to analyze developments and trends in science, engineering, and technology; and to communicate these persuasively to a particular audience.
+We focus on giving you three sets of skills: the ability to research developments and trends in science, engineering, and technology; to analyse these in a systematic way; and to communicate the results persuasively to a given audience.

 Specifically, you will learn how exploit diverse sources of technical information far beyond the technical literature.
 As part of this you will have the opportunity to do interviews, attend conferences, and go on laboratory visits.
 Then, you will be taught how to consider emerging technologies in the context of potential applications using a methodical, step-by-step process.

 On the writing side, you will learn about different kinds of article structure and audience and many techniques for writing well and clearly.
 You will also learn the invaluable skill of being able to constructively criticize, analyze, and edit the work of others: identifying holes in technical arguments, pointing out jargon, and noting poor structure.

 Finally, you will get formative feedback throughout the module to help you get the highest grade possible.